MrResi23/BonjourCoffee-Online-Ordering-System/README.md

 ### Views, controllers, routes and models
 1. Views
    - Registration
-     - Allows user to register new account
+     - Allows user to register a new account
    - Login
      - Page for existing users to log in with their credentials.
 Non-existing users need to register before proceeding to homepage
    - Homepage